aleph2c/miros/doc/i_mongol_example.rst

 vision.
 It doesn't really matter; once the knight attacks, stupidly charging into a group of organized horse archers with unprotected flanks, he is doomed.

 What to do next?
-The unit goal has been achieved, yet they still have arrows.
+The Mongol's unit goal has been achieved, yet they still have arrows.
 So they leave them in any other pursuing soldiers, then ride full gallop back to the marshal point.